minio/docs/source/reference/minio-mc/mc-mb.rst

    *Required* The MinIO or other S3-compatible service on which to create the new bucket.

-   For creating a bucket on MinIO or another S3-compatible service, specify the :ref:`alias <alias>` and the name of the bucket.
+   For creating a bucket on MinIO, specify the :ref:`alias <alias>` and the name of the bucket.
 For example:

    .. code-block:: none